 TDCJ eligible spouses and children of custodial officers who are disabled or killed in the line of duty may be eligible for assistance.
 This benefit provides financial assistance for higher education to spouses and children.
 Approval is subject to criteria established by the Federal Government.

 Laundry and barber services are available to TDCJ employees.

+The Texas Legal Protection Plan (TLPP) is a Group Legal Benefit.
+Participation is voluntary and makes legal services more affordable.
 The employee establishes a bank draft payable directly to the TLPP.
 View additional information.

 Uniforms are provided for authorized security staff and laundry of uniforms are provided at no charge.

 Unit Commissary privileges are available to TDCJ employees.

 Unit meal privileges are available to TDCJ employees.